 Published Jan 30, 2026

-To avoid Exchange Online email disruption by March 15, 2026, organizations must trust the DigiCert Global Root G2 certificate authority.
-This affects those with disabled Windows CTL updates or using older/custom runtimes.
-Systems with default Windows CTL Updater enabled require no action.
+To avoid Exchange Online email disruption by March 23, 2026, organizations must trust the updated DigiCert Global Root G2 certificate and intermediates, especially if they disable Windows CTL updates or use custom/older runtimes.
+Failure to update may cause mail flow issues.

-Updated February 4, 2026: We have updated the timeline.
 We’ve been notified that some email providers may distrust the DigiCert G1 root on April 15, which could result in broad ecosystem‑wide email impact.
-To ensure Exchange Online can rotate certificates ahead of this event, customers must trust the DigiCert Global Root G2 certificate authority by March 15 (previously April 30).
+To ensure Exchange Online can rotate certificates ahead of this event, customers must trust the DigiCert Global Root G2 certificate authority by March 22 (previously March 15).
 Thank you for your patience.

 Introduction